 Category Archives: Side Projects

 Interactive storytelling is a form of entertainment that uses the computer as a medium to allow players to create and influence a nascent storyline through small, relevant, dramatic actions.
-Called “an excellent definition” by some, I feel the sentence above … Continue reading
+The primary focus of a storyworld should be on character interactions … Continue reading

 I’ve realized that many people who’ve read StoryCalc: A New Hope might not know who Chris Crawford is or what he’s accomplished.
 Chris is a game designer and if it were not for his passion, hard work, and insights over the … Continue reading